LedFx/LedFx/docs/devices/govee.rst

 Connection refresh
 ------------------

-If a Govee device does not respond to a device status enquirey at ledfx startup, it will be marked offline.
+If Ignore Status is set to the default Off, If Govee device does not respond to a device status enquirey at ledfx startup, it will be marked offline.

 If the device is powered on, or otherwise made available after startup, pressing the refresh button on the device will attempt to reconnect to the Govee device.